AI Can Learn Scientific Taste: Ethical Considerations

 \section{Ethical Considerations}

 This work uses publicly available paper metadata and does not involve private or sensitive information.
 Citation-based signals may encode biases across fields or topics.
 To mitigate this, we construct preference pairs within the same subcategory and similar publication time windows.
+We also evaluate controlled comparisons matching author and institutional context, publication time, and topic similarity.
 Such systems should assist, rather than replace, human judgement in scientific evaluation.
 In addition, scientific ideation models may be misused to generate low-quality ideas at scale or facilitate academic misconduct.
 We therefore encourage responsible use under human oversight.

 \beginappendix

 \startcontents[app] \begingroup

 \printcontents[app]{}{1}{} \endgroup